 This book is simply fun, and at long last easy to understand and feel the sheer power of Aeneas’s epic journey and destiny.
 Fate has decreed it.

-ePub available at the Barnes & Noble Nook store, and on iPad and many devices with the Nook app.
+ePub available at the Barnes & Noble Nook store.

 EARLY REVIEWS include:

 “I really, really like it.
 It’s extremely vivid and readable and exciting, really fun to read.
 The supplemental material is great, just the right level.” – Casey Dué-Hackney, Center for Hellenic Studies, Harvard University

 “If you have never had an interest in the classics, this may inspire it.
 The author gives context and accessibility to the previously obscure and inaccessible.” – Paul R. Rice, Professor and Poet, American University

 “The informal and appealing style with helpful (and occasionally tongue-in-cheek) notes will make it an accessible introduction to ancient Rome’s greatest epic poem.” – Paul A. Zoch, Veteran High School Latin Teacher, St. Agnes Academy; Author of Ancient Rome: An Introductory History

 “David Crump’s translation is smooth, refreshing, engaging and definitely very approachable for students.
 They will love to have notes, comments, and the background necessary to understand what is happening right there on the page as they read!” – Francesca Behr, Latin Professor, University of Houston